History of transport: Rail

 The history of rail transportation dates back nearly 500 years and includes systems with man or horsepower and rails of wood (or occasionally stone).
 This was usually for moving coal from the mine down to a river, from where it could continue by boat, with a flanged wheel running on a rail.
 The use of cast iron plates as rails began in the 1760s, and was followed by systems (plateways) where the flange was part of the rail.
-However, with the introduction of rolled wrought iron rails, these became obsolete.
+However, rolled wrought iron rails made these obsolete.

 The first passenger-carrying public railway was opened by the Swansea and Mumbles Railway at Oystermouth in 1807, using horse-drawn carriages on existing tramlines.
 In 1802, Richard Trevithick designed and built the first (unnamed) steam locomotive to run on smooth rails.
 He was a Cornish engineer and showed off his railway invention in the Welsh mining town of Merthyr Tydfil.

-Before actual making the breakthrough for the first railway engine, Trevithick had been facing failures and successes along the route.
-One of his first successful demonstrations was the "Puffing Devil" steam powered locomotive in 1802 whereas a disaster in Greenwich in 1803 almost sealed the fate of locomotive travel, when four men were killed by an explosion of one of Trevithick's engines.
-This incident was used as a leverage by his rivals to stop the production of the high-pressure steam engines.
+Before the breakthrough with the first railway engine, Trevithick had faced failures and successes along the way.
+One of his first successful demonstrations was the "Puffing Devil" steam-powered locomotive in 1802, whereas a disaster in Greenwich in 1803 almost sealed the fate of locomotive travel, when four men were killed by an explosion of one of Trevithick's engines.
+His rivals used this incident as leverage to stop the production of high-pressure steam engines.

-However, Trevithick's "Penydarren locomotive", marked its place in history by becoming the first full scale working railway steam locomotive.
-A bet between Trevithick's benefactor Samuel Homfray and Richard Crawshay prompted the key demonstration of the locomotive.
-Homfray had placed a wager of 500 guineas that the locomotive will transport ten tonnes of iron from the Pendydarren Ironworks to the village of Abercynon which was nearly ten miles away.
+However, Trevithick's "Penydarren locomotive" made its place in history as the first full-scale working railway steam locomotive.
+A bet between Trevithick's benefactor, Samuel Homfray, and Richard Crawshay prompted the locomotive's key demonstration.
+Homfray wagered 500 guineas that the locomotive would transport ten tonnes of iron from the Pendydarren Ironworks to the village of Abercynon, nearly ten miles away.

-Trevithick's locomotive completed the journey in just over four hours, ultimately proving the locomotives sturdiness and reliability.
-However, Trevithick never got the credit he deserved and died a destitute in 1833.
+Trevithick's locomotive completed the journey in just over four hours, ultimately proving the locomotive's sturdiness and reliability.
+However, Trevithick never got the credit he deserved and died destitute in 1833.